JoshDoody/fsn/_posts/2019-05-08-microsoft-salary-negotiation.md

 ---
 layout: posts
-title: Microsoft salary negotiation - How to negotiate a Microsoft job offer
+title: How to negotiate your Microsoft job offer
-headline: Got a job offer from Microsoft?
-Here's how to negotiate it!
+headline: How to negotiate your Microsoft job offer
-description: Here's how to negotiate your Microsoft job offer including valuable tactics and common pitfalls to avoid.
+description: A step-by-step guide to negotiate your Microsoft job offer, by a compensation negotiation expert.
 categories:
   - coach
 tags: